levist7/Credit_Risk_Modelling/README.md

 *  Calculate the exposure loss after obtaining all models
 *  Check the models if they are still doing good with the recent credit risk modeling.

+Please note that, in this project, the methodology in the lecture notes of Credit Risk Modeling in Python by N Georgiev is followed.

 ## Key documents

 Notebooks